- API docs

-Fixing Labelling Bias With Communications Mining
+Fixing annotating bias with Communications Mining

 Communications Mining uses machine learning models to identify patterns in communications data like emails, chats and calls.
 Models extrapolate these patterns to make predictions for similar data in the future, driving downstream processes like automations and analytics.